opentrack/neuralnet-tracker-traincode/readme.md

 * facial key points, which are used as additional training objective,
 * a new bounding box for the head.
 Currently is trained to return the bounding box of the key points.

 It is pretty straight forward, except maybe the key points.
-I loosly follow the approach from https://github.com/cleardusk/3DDFA_V2, where key points are literally a few key vertices taken from a deformable face model.
-The convolutional backbone actually outputs parameters for the deformable model.
+I loosly follow the approach from https://github.com/cleardusk/3DDFA_V2, where key points are literally specific vertices taken from a deformable face model.
+The convolutional backbone outputs parameters for the deformable model.
 In computer graphics this is sometimes called "blend shapes" since some deformation vectors are superimposed by linear combination.

 Regarding localization, I use the Wider Face dataset which is for general face detection.
-But since my network only supports to find one face, I do execessive processing to generate pairs of images with exactly one and without face, respectively.
-Detection is hard and I wanted to mess around with my own networks.
+My network only supports localization of a single object, I do execessive processing to generate pairs of images with exactly one and no face, respectively.

 Datasets
 ========